mjreno/modflow6-nc-demo/README.md

 additional attributes: modflow6_griddata, which defines the size of the variable iper 1d array, and modflow6_param_iper, which is the 1d data array.
-With array input, the modflow6_param_iper 1d array should always be a subset of the pacakge modflow6_iper 1d array.
+With array input, the modflow6_param_iper 1d array should always be a subset of the package modflow6_iper 1d array.

 An example:
 ```